the-ora/browser/README.md

 ### Releases and Updates

 Ora uses [Sparkle](https://sparkle-project.org/) for automatic updates.
-To set up releases:
+All build artifacts are organized in the `build/` directory.

 1. **Add Sparkle dependency:**
    - Open `Ora.xcodeproj` in Xcode
-   - Go to File > Add Packages...
+   - Go to File → Add Packages...
    - Add `https://github.com/sparkle-project/Sparkle` (version 2.6.3+)
    - Add Sparkle to your target